-WHAT IS THE NEW MARIJUANA LAW?
+WHAT IS THE NEW MARIJUANA LAW IN RHODE ISLAND?

 The Rhode Island Cannabis Act is a newly passed law that essentially legalized the adult use of recreational marijuana.
 In doing so, Rhode Island changed the possession laws, civil and criminal penalties, as well as criminal records involving marijuana in the state of Rhode Island.

 WHAT ARE THE NEW MARIJUANA POSSESSION LAWS IN RHODE ISLAND?

 The Rhode Island Cannabis Act differentiates possession in public and possession in the home.
 Therefore, the limit of marijuana you can have on you in public is different from the limit of marijuana you can have in your home.
 With that being said, the amount of marijuana you can legally have on your person in public is up to 1 ounce.
 Whereas the amount of marijuana you can legally possess in your home is up to 10 ounces.
 Furthermore, this law also limits the number of live marijuana plants you can own in your home to 3 mature and 3 immature live marijuana plants.

 WHAT ARE THE CIVIL OR CRIMINAL PENALTIES FOR THE POSSESSION OF MARIJUANA?